Event information

 Gary Wyatt, [email protected]

 The Minnesota Agroforestry Institute is a two-and-a-half-day workshop that includes classroom sessions and on-farm visits.
 Participants learn how to integrate agroforestry concepts into a practical farm plan.
+Online videos are a prerequisite, and should be watched before the September 15 training.

 We will discuss the five agroforestry practices (windbreaks, silvopasture, alley cropping, riparian forest buffers and forest farming) and how to design and implement them.